 Nothing had knocked the water bottle over.
-Katrina was rolled on her side, staring in the direction of her nightstand and fighting to fall asleep (which only seems to drive sleep away, but what else was she supposed to do?) when the bottle threw itself off the edge.
-The cap was unscrewed and the last bit of water drained out, sitting on the surface of the carpet slowly sinking in before she could register the bottle had fallen over.
-Katrina squinted against the color dark room a bit too sleep-struck to care before she drifted to sleep wishing for a warm weight on her chest.
+Katrina was rolled on her side, staring in the direction of her nightstand and fighting to fall asleep, when the bottle threw itself off.
+The cap was unscrewed and the last bit of spilled water sat on the surface of the carpet, slowly sinking in before her mind could register what happened.
+Katrina squinted against the dark, fuzzy room too sleep-struck to care until she drifted off wishing for a warm weight on her chest.

 The next morning, with one hand wrapped around a mug of tea and the other fighting the toaster, Katrina tried very hard not to stare at the cat tree by her couch.
-It had been a week and she hadn’t been able to part with it yet.
+A week had passed but she couldn’t part with it.
 Or the cat toys.
-Or the collar, the food bowl, and the kitten formula she always kept stowed away.
-Even the little box occupying key real-estate in her cramped bathroom had been awarded free rent.
+Or the collar, the food bowl, the kitten formula she stowed away in the back closet.
+Even the litter box occupying key real-estate in her cramped apartment bathroom had been awarded free rent.
 Donation wasn’t an option.
-They had withstood one too many foster cats: seniors, strays hit by cars, cats with kitty colds, mothers unable to nurse and their bottle-fed darlings.
-Bagel was the latest and last, she’d told herself, and with his passing, her home was reduced to a population of one.
+They had withstood too many foster cats: seniors, strays hit by cars, cats with kitty-colds, mothers unable to nurse and their bottle-fed darlings.
+Bagel was the latest and last, she’d promised herself, and with his passing, her home was reduced to a population of one.

-Katrina was blowing a steam cloud off her tea when something warm and wiry brushed against her bare legs.
-Without a second thought, she leaned down, arm extended and fingers fanned out.
-Instead of colliding with fur, her hand continued downward, like the foot-drop surprise when expecting another step on the staircase, until it hit cold, tile floor.
+Katrina was blowing a steam cloud off her tea when something wiry brushed against her bare legs.
+Without a second thought, she leaned down, arm straight and fingers fanned out.
+But instead of colliding with fur, her hand continued downward and hit the cold kitchen-tile.
 What was she doing?
 A week, she reminded herself.
-Bagel had been dead for a week.
+Bagel was gone.
 Never mind the feeling of fur against her legs.
-It was just a phantom comfort born from grief and the loss of many mornings when that sensation had been a part of her everyday, wonderful mornings.
+It was just a phantom comfort born from the loss of many mornings when that sensation had been a part of her everyday, wonderful routine.

-An empty bed waited Katrina after work, and with it, another sleep-elusive night.
+An empty bed waited Katrina after work, and with it, a second sleep-elusive night.
 She didn’t remember when she finally fell asleep, but she definitely remembered waking up.
 Thump.
 Pause.
 Then the determined patter of steps across the hallway carpet.
 Another thump at the end of the hallway.
 Pause.
-Then the sound of steps charging her door again.
+Then the sound of steps charging towards her door.

 Intruder?
-No, the steps sounded far too small, even for a child.
+No, the steps sounded too small, even for a child.
 Katrina eased out of bed and into her slippers.
 Had she left the bathroom window open?
-A raccoon could have snuck in.
+She lived on the third story, but maybe a raccoon had snuck in.
 The thumping continued.
-She gripped the doorknob gently as a light-bulb, turned, and waited.
-The footsteps rushed towards her door, and she held her breath.
-As soon as they swiveled the other direction, she slowly creaked the door open.
+She gripped the doorknob as gently as a light-bulb, turned, and waited.
+The footsteps rushed towards her door.
+She sucked in her lips as the thing on the other side lurched to a halt.
+Was it dangerous?
+Would it claw her eyes out?
+As soon as the thumping swiveled the other direction, she snapped the door open.

 Nothing.
 The hallway was empty.
-Katrina shut the door and sat on the edge of her bed with her hands tucked under her arms.
+Katrina sat on the edge of her bed with her hands tucked under her arms.
 Nothing had brushed against her legs this morning and nothing had knocked her water bottle off the nightstand yesterday.
 Now, nothing was running down her hallway about the same way, about the same time Bagel used to.
-In fact, it was the exact same time Bagel used to: the red letters of her alarm clock blared, “3:00.”
-She stood up to close her door, but decided to leave it open the rest of the night in case something wandered in.
+The exact same time, in fact: the red letters of her alarm clock blared, “3:00 AM.”
+She stood up to close her door, but decided to leave it open in case nothing wandered in.

-She reached up gingerly, expecting her hand to pass through like it had in the kitchen.
-But when her fingers ran through his wiry hair, she choked back a sob.
-He wasn’t completely solid: when she pressed in to ruffle up his sides, her hands would sink too far and his form would begin to fizzle.
-So she confined herself to stroking his fur and for a while, it was as if she had never lost her kitty boy.
+Gingerly, she reached up, expecting her hand to pass through like it had in the kitchen, but when her fingers tangled in fur, a sob caught in her throat.
+He wasn’t entirely solid: when she pressed in to ruffle up his sides, her hands would sink in, like pressing into static, so she stuck to the bridge of his forehead.
 He purred contently, feet tucked under his chest, and the rumble rocked the sleep into her.
 That’s what she had been missing these past few days: not just the cat but all that came with him.

-Relaxation nestled in until she forgot about the miracle of the moment.
-Her eyes cracked open and two round, kitty eyes stared back.
-There was an ephemeral quality to his fur, like he was a projection of the real Bagel, but his eyes were just as full as they’d always been.
-Still, it was nerve-racking and she sucked in a breath.
-That did it.
-Bagel pounced off the side of the bed and darted to the doorway.
-Katrina shot up.
+Gooey bliss nestled in until she forgot about the miracle of the moment, and she opened her eyes.
+There was an ephemeral quality to Bagel, like he was the byproduct of a silver-screen projection, but his pupils were sharp as glass.
+As soon as their eyes locked, Bagel shot off the bed to the doorway.
+Katrina jumped up.
 Should’ve shut the door.
-The cat looked back at her, as if checking her attention, before shooting down the hallway.
+The cat looked back at her, as if checking her reaction, before barreling down the hallway.

-Just as Katrina turned, she heard the unmistakable squeak of a newborn kitten.
-She got on all fours, head against the pavement, and peered under the dumpster.
-It’s head wobbled as its small limbs fumbled in the dark for its mother.
-Katrina scooped up the newborn and held its shivering form against her chest.
-With a sigh, the kitten snuggled into her.
+He was gone.
+Truly gone.
+As Katrina turned to slink away, the unmistakable squeak of a newborn kitten made her stop.
+She got on all fours, head sideways against the pavement, and peered under the dumpster.
+There, fumbling for comfort, a kitten’s head wobbled.
+Katrina scooped up the newborn, held its shivering form against her chest and with a sigh, the kitten snuggled into her.
 A little boy.
-She glanced around for its mother, but the blue tint of his nose and wet, dirty fur convinced her she wasn’t coming back.
-This was her kitten now.
-Bagel had told her so.
+She glanced around for its mother, but the blue tint of his nose and it’s cold, wet paws told her this was her kitten now.
+It’s what Bagel wanted.

-Once the fed kitten had settled into its makeshift nest (a cardboard box complete with a heating pad), Katrina set an alarm three hours out.
-Exhaustion sunk in as soon as her head hit the pillow, and she maybe she imagined it, but she felt a warm weight on her chest and a sweet rumble purring as she drifted off to sleep.
+A few hours later, the kitten was plump-bellied and curled up on a heating pad in a cardboard box.
+Katrina set an alarm three hours out for feeding time.
+Exhaustion sunk in as soon as her head hit the pillow, and maybe she imagined it, but as she fell asleep, she felt a sweet, rumbling purr and a warm weight on her chest.